Pete Carroll’s plan to fix the Seahawks’ lagging running game? Play Marshawn Lynch more

-RENTON — There wasn’t much Pete Carroll didn’t like from Sunday’s 17-9 wild-card playoff win over the Eagles.
+RENTON — There wasn’t much coach Pete Carroll didn’t like from the Seahawks’ 17-9 wild-card playoff victory Sunday over the Eagles.

 But the one thing there was to grouse about really stood out — the running game.